hove-io/navitia/documentation/slate/source/includes/interface.md

 |count     |int |Number of items per page |

 <aside class="notice">
-    The number of objects returned for a request can <b>not be superior than 1000 (except 200 for api /places)</b>.
+    The number of objects returned for a request can <b>not be superior than 200</b>.
-    If you request for more, Navitia will return the first 1000, and you will have to paginate to get next 1000.
+    If you request for more, Navitia will return the first 200, and you will have to paginate to get next 200.
 </aside>

 Templated URL